-These are our preschool and kindergarten, but the goal of these courses is to prepare them to use the curriculum.
-In order to accomplish that, the main focus is on reading.
+These are our preschool and kindergarten courses, but the goal of these courses is to prepare them to use the main curriculum.
+In order to accomplish that, the primary focus is on reading.
 Once they are reading independently, they will be able to use the site independently and so much learning opens up to them.
 Reading is really foundational to most academic pursuits.

 Please join our Getting Ready 1 & 2 user support group on Facebook for extra support from a community of parents using GR1&2 for their children.

-In Getting Ready 1 they are learning the alphabet.
+In Preschool – Getting Ready 1 they are learning the alphabet.
 They will learn a letter a week, as well as the alphabet song to learn the order of the letters.

-It goes through the whole alphabet with only the shapes and colors for the math.
-There are no other subjects.
-There is some pre-writing activities and tracing.
-There are workbooks available for this course that have all the worksheets they use throughout the year.
+Preschool goes through the whole alphabet.
+It also includes pre-math concepts like shapes, colors, and puzzles and pre-writing skills like cutting and tracing.
+There are workbooks available for this course that have many of the worksheets they use throughout the year.
 You can print it out or purchase it at a very low cost.

-This is a continuation of the preschool year and goes through 222 days.
-They will be counting to twenty and will have some other activities to do, but again, the focus is on learning to read.
+McGuffey Primer is a continuation of the preschool year and has 52 lessons.
+That makes the whole preschool course 224 days.
+For math, they will be counting to twenty and will have some other activities to do.
+But again, the focus is on learning to read.

-Getting Ready 2 goes through counting to 100 and has handwriting which includes all the letters and numbers and has them writing words and sentences towards the end of the year.
+Kindergarten – Getting Ready 2 includes math, reading, and handwriting.
+For math, it teaches counting to 100, writing number names to twenty, Roman numerals, calendar, patterns, puzzles and more.
+For handwriting, it teaches all the letters and numbers and has them writing words and sentences towards the end of the year.

 The reading portion has them going through the McGuffey First Reader and then systematic phonics lessons.
 The phonics will be easy for your child because they will already know how to read.
 It’s purpose is to help them decode unknown words and to help them with spelling.

-If your child is stuck on the sight words, you might want to skip ahead and try the phonics.
-For some children the phonics will be easier than the sight words.
+If your child is stuck on the sight words, you might want to skip ahead and try the phonics, which begins on Day 60.
+For some children, phonics will be easier than sight words.
 I have two boys that I suspect are dyslexic.
-I ended up jumping to the phonics and then going through the whole learn to read program again and they ended up happy readers who are reading on level.
-Because they are starting so young, a kid who goes through this easily will be an advanced reader.
+I ended up jumping to phonics and then going through the whole learn to read program again and they ended up happy readers who are reading on level.
+Because they are starting so young, a child who goes through this easily will be an advanced reader.
 One who takes extra time can still end up right on track, so take your time and give your child what they need.

-We do have a Learn to Read course that has all the reading curriculum without the little kid activities so that an older kid can use it.
+We do have a Learn to Read course that has all the reading curriculum without the little kid math & handwriting activities so that an older kid can use it.
 Here’s the Learn To Read Facebook support group.